thoughtworks-jumpstart/jumpstart/how-to-learn-effectively.md

   - what the return value is
 - pause when confused

-## Don't be afad of making mistakes.
+## Don't be afraid of making mistakes.
 Embrace failures.

 There are two types of failures.
 There are the failures that are good for us that we can learn from.
 But there are failures that aren’t good for us.
 This second type of failure doesn’t produce any learning: it keeps us from learning in the first place, or it shuts down our learning in mid-experience.